LGBT face discrimination and bias in Thailand but it has become Asia’s most progressive countries for gay rights despite a contradictory culture

 LGBT couples in Thailand – stories of true love

-Thai lesbian partner had to transport lover’s family to hospital to instruct medical staff
+Thai lesbian partner had to transport lover’s family to the hospital to instruct medical staff

-New dawn for LGBT people in Thailand on the horizon as this generation still suffers social pressure
+A new dawn for LGBT people in Thailand on the horizon as this generation still suffers from social pressure